 Auto-Link Restrictions: Allows you to restrict auto-linking to members of specified groups.

-Provisioning Policy: Determines whether just-in-time provisioning of users should be automatic, disabled, or delegated to an external application via a callout.
+Provisioning Policy: Determines whether just-in-time provisioning of users should be automatic or disabled.

 Profile Master: If selected, the Social Identity Provider will be the source of truth for a user’s profile attributes.
 This means that next time the user signs in using the Social Identity Provider, Okta will update the user profile attributes for this user.
 If a user is assigned multiple applications with profile mastering enabled, a prioritization in Directory -> Profile Masters will decide whether this provider will be mastering the user’s attributes.
 For more information about this, see Attribute Level Master